jrcasey/jrcasey.github.io/_pages/ScienceFam.md

 author_profile: true
 ---

-> If you haven't done this, it's a fun exercise!
+> If you haven't tried this already, it's fun to track your colleagues/friends as they move along...

 # Advisors
 * PostDoc: [Michael J. Follows]()